 Make yourself comfortable and grab a mug of coffee, for I’m about to tell you a tale of mistakes, bad coincidences, and general failure. 🙂

-Due to various circumstances, it turned out that hubby will be flying with us only until Warsaw and then will take a night bus to Gdansk.
+If you’re not familiar with the situation: I was flying from Qatar to Poland (this time together with hubby) with two kids aged 1 and 5.
+I thought it will be a breeze, compared to the solo flight I took earlier.
+However, due to various circumstances, it turned out that hubby will be flying with us only until Warsaw and then will have to take a night bus to Gdansk.
 So I’ll have to handle the airport transfer and 1h flight to Gdansk by myself.
 No big deal.
 Or so it seemed.
-We landed in Warsaw, Khaled headed towards baggage claim while I took the offspring and went to the transfer area.
+We landed in Warsaw, Khaled headed towards baggage claim while I took the offspring and went into the transfer area.

 We arrived at the gate with almost 2h left to boarding.
 At this point, it was already past 8pm.
 Adam went to the airport playground while Danny munched on a rice cake.
 Everything looked well.
 I even managed to post a story to Instagram.
 10 minutes later, Danny was screaming bloody murder because I didn’t allow him to: